priorelli/PACE/README.md

 ### Advanced configuration

 More advanced parameters can be manually set from *config.py*.
 Custom log names are set with the variable `log_name`.
+The number of trials and steps can be set with the variables `n_trials` and `n_steps`, respectively.

 Both the target positions and the home button are stored in joint angle coordinates, the former in the list `targets` and the latter by the variable `home`.